 11. Halloween green

 Halloween is a great excuse to use clashing, gaudy colors to make a bold impression.
 This slime green and grape clash with the orange to create an eye-catching dynamic.
-Use dark colors as the background and create visuals with these bold shades to harness the spirit of Halloween and the fall.
+Use dark colors as the background and create visuals with these bold shades to harness the spirit of Halloween.

 12. Idle afternoon